 Rules For Rio Marketing

 That big sporting event in Rio (that we can’t mention the name of!) starts this Friday.
-Time for us marketers to watch what we say.
+Time for us marketers to watch what we say in our Rio marketing.
 The controversial “Rule 40” has hung over that big sporting event like a dark cloud for some time now.
 It hurts athletes, businesses and taxpayers alike under the thinly veiled guise “to preserve the unique nature of [that big sporting event] by preventing over-commercialisation”.

 More than sponsors, this also hurts all local businesses that aren’t allowed to profit from the Games that are happening right on their doorstep.
 This does huge damage to the local economy on top of the constructions of new stadiums and accommodation, making the chance of a city actually profiting from the Games far less likely.